degawa/LinkedList/README.md

 ## Requirement
 * Recommended (perhaps necessary) compiler is Intel Fortran Composer XE 2013 update 5 or later.
-  I am trying to compile PGI Fortran 14.9.
+  I am modifying the codes to complete the compilation using PGI Fortran 14.9.

 ## Bugs
-Calling subroutines related to remove an item from a list including only one item causes an illegal memory access. if you remove all items form a list, you can use the clear() subroutine.
+Calling subroutines related to remove an item from a list including only one item causes an illegal memory access. if you'd like to remove all items from a list, you can use the clear() subroutine.

 ## Author